MyGet/MyGetDocs/Docs.Site/Docs/Reference/Build-Services-for-PHP-composer.markdown

 ### Pre- and post-build steps

-#### Pre- and post-build steps with package.json files
+#### Pre- and post-build steps with composer.json files

-When using [package.json files for builds](#Build_process_for_package.json_files), MyGet Build Services will run the `pre-myget` script before running any other npm commands, and `post-myget` after packaging the node module.
+When using [composer.json files for builds](#Build_process_for_composer.json_files), MyGet Build Services will run the `pre-myget` script before running any other PHP Composer commands, and `post-myget` after creating the PHP Composer package.

-For example, we could run `npm version` before our actual build, by adding the following to `package.json`:

-  "scripts": {
-    "pre-myget": "npm version prerelease --no-git-tag-version",
-    "post-myget": "echo This is a post-build step"
-  },

-The above example increases the prerelease version of the package.
-Note that adding `git push` is not required: you may want to enable labeling in the MyGet build settings to push changes back in a reliable way.

-After build, the above will output a message to the build log.
+The PHP Composer documentation has [additional information on creating scripts](https://getcomposer.org/doc/articles/scripts.md#defining-scripts).

 #### Pre- and post-build steps with batch / PowerShell based builds